kosamad/little-explorers/README.md

 I would like to thank:

-* My mentor, Jubril, for his helpful feedback and industry insights.
+* My mentor, Jubril Akolade, for his helpful feedback and industry insights.

 * My family and friends who tested the site and gave me their comments.